samuelcbird/harry_potter_api_game/README.md

 ## What's next?

+When I get more time to work on this project I would like to:

+- Improve the accessibility so the game is playable using just the keyboard.
-I would like to add the functionality for users to keep track of their scores.
-This could be in the form of local browser storage or alternatively using an external database, I could introduce a leaderboard system too.
+- Add the functionality for users to keep track of their scores.
+This could be in the form of local browser storage or alternatively, if using an external database I could introduce a leaderboard system too.